-2. A respective DEC shall elect 6 PEC members by a majority vote of the total number of DEC members.

-- 3. The CEC shall elect 6 members of a PEC set up abroad by a majority vote of the total number of CEC members. - 4.
+- 2. A respective DEC shall elect 6 PEC members by a majority vote of the total number of DEC members. - 3.
+The CEC shall elect 6 members of a PEC set up abroad by a majority vote of the total number of CEC members. - 4.
 The subjects under this Law shall elect 7 PEC members as provided for by Article 13 of this Law. - 5.
 The following subjects shall not be elected/appointed as PEC members:

-a) a person dismissed from his/her position at the Electoral Administration of Georgia by the election commission or a court for violating the electoral legislation of Georgia b) a person who violated the electoral legislation of Georgia and the violation was confirmed by the court c) a person who has been convicted of a crime and whose conviction has not been expunged d) an MP of Georgia or the head of staff of the Parliament of Georgia e) ministers and deputy ministers of Georgia and the Autonomous Republics f) heads of departments and divisions of the ministries g) heads of local self-government representative and executive bodies - head of Sakrebulo, Gamgebeli (head of local municipality), Mayor, and their deputies h) military personnel serving under the Ministry for Internal Affairs of Georgia, the Ministry for Defense of Georgia, and the Ministry for Corrections of Georgia; officers of the Georgian Intelligence Service, the Special State Protection Service of Georgia, and the Investigation Department at the Ministry for Finance of Georgia i) judges and their assistants j) employees of the Prosecutor's Office k) electoral subjects/candidates and their representatives l) election observers.
+a) a person dismissed from his/her position at the Electoral Administration of Georgia by the election commission or a court for violating the electoral legislation of Georgia;

+b) a person who violated the electoral legislation of Georgia and the violation was confirmed by the court;

+c) a person who has been convicted of a crime and whose conviction has not been expunged;

+d) an MP of Georgia or the head of staff of the Parliament of Georgia;

+e) ministers and deputy ministers of Georgia and the Autonomous Republics;

+f) heads of departments and divisions of the ministries;

+g) heads of local self-government representative and executive bodies - head of Sakrebulo, Gamgebeli (head of local municipality), Mayor, and their deputies;

+h) military personnel, personnel serving under the Ministries of Internal Affairs, Defence, and Corrections of Georgia; officers of the State Security Service of Georgia and Georgian Intelligence Service, the Special State Protection Service of Georgia, and the Investigation Department of the Ministry of Finance of Georgia;

+i) judges and their assistants;

+j) employees of the Prosecutor's Office;

+k) electoral subjects/candidates and their representatives;

+l) election observers.